Jarren Duran Preview, Player Props: Red Sox vs. Yankees

-On Saturday, Jarren Duran (.179 slugging percentage in past 10 games, with zero homers) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 1:05 PM ET.
+On Sunday, Jarren Duran (.222 slugging percentage in past 10 games, with no homers) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Yankees.
+He had a one-hit showing in his most recent game (1-for-4) against the Yankees.

 Jarren Duran Game Info & Props vs. the Yankees